Crucial support during lifesaving treatment.

 “I was having chemotherapy when Cavell Nurses’ Trust phoned to confirm the support.
 The chemo treatment was particularly traumatic and painful, but as I heard the good news about the award that was being given, the pain just vanished!
 Life suddenly seemed very much more hopeful, it was just amazing.”

-“After everything that has happened, it’s so reassuring to know that I’m not alone and that Cavell Nurses’ Trust are there as a safety net to catch me if I fall.”
+"My journey through cancer was so tough but after everything that has happened, it’s so reassuring to know that I’m not alone and that Cavell Nurses’ Trust are there as a safety net to catch me if I fall.”

 You can read more about Michelle’s fight against cancer in her own words on her blog http://michelemarie.simplesite.com/418482568